Dheeman1999/DEMOS_APP/README.md

 # DeMonetisation Sentiment Analysis

-An app which expresses demonetisation using sentiments using  twitter API How to read the project:
+A study on demonetisation sentiments using twitter API.

+How to read the project:

 There are two python files in the repository :

 	a.Demonetisation.py